pivotal-cf/pivnet-resource/README.md

 Creates a new release on Pivotal Network with the provided version and metadata.

-Also optionally uploads one or more files to Pivotal Network bucket under the provided `s3_filepath_prefix`, adding them both to Pivotal Network as well as to the newly-created release.
-The MD5 checksum of each file is taken locally, and added to the file metadata in Pivotal Network.
+It can also upload one or more files to Pivotal Network bucket and calculate the MD5 checksum locally for each file in order to add MD5 checksum to the file metadata in Pivotal Network.

 **Existing product files with the same AWS key will no longer be deleted and recreated.**